Basic Guide the Culture of Hostas

 If you cannot plant immediately after receiving these plants, place

-them in a cool location, your refrigerator vegetable drawer is best.
-Keep the roots moist.
+them in a cool location, your refrigerator vegetable drawer is the best location for bareroot hosta.

-BEFORE planting we suggest that you soak in water 4-6 hours.
+BEFORE planting we suggest that you soak bareroot hosta in water for 4-6 hours.

 We suggest that you work the soil 8-10 inches deep, into a good loose condition.
 Incorporate